The Lost World (Crichton novel): Plot

-Simultaneously, another group - consisting of geneticist Lewis Dodgson and his assistant Howard King, and "celebrity" biologist George Baselton - learns of Levine's expedition and travels to Isla Sorna independently.
-The new group plans to steal dinosaur eggs for Biosyn, the rival company of InGen responsible for the sabotage that led to the Jurassic Park disaster.
-As they are about to leave, they encounter Harding and offer to give her a boat ride to Isla Sorna.
-However, just as they approach the island, Dodgson attempts to kill her by shoving her off the boat.
-She survives, though, and manages to meet up with Malcolm's group on the island.
+Simultaneously, another group – consisting of geneticist Lewis Dodgson and his assistant Howard King, and "celebrity" biologist George Baselton – learns of Levine's expedition and travels to Isla Sorna.
+This second group plans to steal dinosaur eggs for Biosyn, the rival company of InGen indirectly responsible for the sabotage that led to the Jurassic Park disaster.
+Before leaving, they encounter Harding and offer to give her a ride to Isla Sorna.
+However, just as they approach the island, Dodgson attempts to kill her by shoving her off the boat, but she survives and meets up with Malcolm's group on the island.

-Levine and Malcolm make many observations of the dinosaurs' behavior from the "high hide", an enclosed blind that is set above the ground on scaffolding.
-They soon learn that Dodgson's group has arrived on the island.
-Meanwhile, Dodgson's group is attacked by a pair of Tyrannosaurus as they try to steal eggs from the animals' nest, resulting in Baselton's death due to him giving inaccurate information regarding a Tyrannosaurus' vision.
-Dodgson and King become separated after the attack.
+Meanwhile, Dodgson's group is attacked by two Tyrannosaurus while trying to steal eggs from the animals' nest, resulting in Baselton's death due to his misconception about the Tyrannosaurus' vision, while Dodgson and King become separated.

-Later, while inspecting the T. rex nest, Malcolm finds that one of the infants had been injured and has a broken leg.
+Later, while inspecting the nest, Malcolm finds that one of the infants had been injured and has a broken leg.
 He instructs Eddie to kill it because it has no chance of surviving in the wild.
-Unbeknownst to the group, Eddie refuses to kill the injured animal and brings it back to the trailers.
-When the group discovers the animal, Malcolm and Harding begrudgingly agree to set a cast around its leg while the rest of the group returns to the high hide.
-As night approaches, the nocturnal Velociraptors emerge from the jungle and kill King as he tries to escape.
+However, Eddie refuses to obey him, surreptitiously bringing it to the trailer instead.
+When the group discovers this, Malcolm and Harding grudgingly agree to set a cast around its leg while the rest of the group goes to the "high hide", an enclosed blind that is set above the ground on scaffolding.
+As night approaches, the Velociraptors emerge from the jungle and kill King as he tries to escape.
 As Malcolm and Harding finish setting the T. rex's leg, the parents come looking for their infant and attack the trailers, pushing one of them over a cliff and injuring Malcolm.
-Thorne rescues Malcolm and Harding, while the raptors attack the high hide and kill Eddie, despite Levine's assurance.
-Malcolm is injected with a high dosage of morphine which relaxes him, though not without causing him to hallucinate as he had in the first novel.
-Arby, trapped in a survival cage, is kidnapped by the raptors but is later rescued by Thorne, Kelly and Harding retrieving the key to the cage.
+Thorne rescues Malcolm and Harding, while the raptors attack the high hide and kill Eddie.
+Arby, trapped in a survival cage, is captured by the raptors but is later rescued by Thorne, Kelly and Harding after retrieving the key to the cage.